achorg/ach2025-website/en/program.md

 title: Program
 layout: page
 templateEngineOverride: njk
 description: "Full chronological program for ACH 2026 — sessions, papers, keynotes.
-Times shown in CDT with toggle for ET, PT, BRT, UTC, or your local timezone."
+Times shown in CDT with toggle for ET, PT, BRT, UTC, or your local timezone.
+Filter by topic, day, or session."
 ---

 <p class="prog-intro">ACH 2026 brings together presentations across multiple sessions, with participants joining from timezones spanning the Americas, Europe, the Middle East, South Asia, and East Asia.
-Browse the full chronological program below — search by title, author, or keyword, or filter by day or session.</p>
+Browse the full chronological program below — search by title, author, or topic, or filter by day, session, or topic.</p>

-<p class="prog-intro">Times are shown in <strong>Central Time (CDT)</strong> by default — the conference's primary timezone.
-Use the toggle below to switch to Eastern, Pacific, Brazil, UTC, or your local timezone.
-The full program is also available in <a href="https://www.conftool.pro/ach2026/" target="_blank">ConfTool</a> (registration required for private session links).</p>
+<p class="prog-intro">Times are shown in <strong>Central Time (CDT)</strong> by default.
+Use the toggle below to switch zones.
+Full program is also available in <a href="https://www.conftool.pro/ach2026/" target="_blank">ConfTool</a>.</p>

 {% if conftool.error %}
 <div class="alert alert-warning mt-3" role="alert">